Home ยป Activities ยป Preschool ยป Top 20 Toys For Fine Motor Development In Preschoolers

 This post contains affiliate links, which means I will make a small commission at no extra cost to you.
 See my full disclosure here.

 I think one of the things I love best about toys is that they are tools for helping us as parents engage with our little ones.
 There are so many screens around our daily lives, however kids thrive on human interactions.
 According to the American Academy of Pediatrics (AAP) this interaction is essential for a child’s development.
-I love that this research study helps show the power of play with others!
+The best part?
+Kids donโ€™t even realize theyโ€™re building skills when itโ€™s done through play.

 Why Are Fine Motor Skills Important?